Elena Shinohara: Personal life

 Elena Shinohara was born in Japan on April 6, 2000.
 She moved with her family to the United States when she was five months old.
-Her mother, Nancy Shinohara, is a former member of the Japanese national rhythmic gymnastics team, and she coaches Elena.
+Her mother, Nancy, is a former member of the Japanese national rhythmic gymnastics team, and she coaches Elena.
 She graduated from Collins Hill High School in 2018.
-She is currently a student at Georgia Tech, and she is majoring in biochemistry.
-She plans on becoming a dermatologist after her gymnastics career is over.
-Her father, Minoru Shinohara, runs the Human Neuromuscular Physiology Laboratory at Georgia Tech.
-Elena lives at her home in Suwanee, Georgia so that she can continue to train while still attending school.
+She graduated from Georgia Tech, and she majored in biochemistry.
+Her father, Minoru, runs the Human Neuromuscular Physiology Laboratory at Georgia Tech.

 Gymnastics career

-Shinohara is the only elite-level rhythmic gymnast in the state of Georgia.
-She was named to the Junior U.S. National team in 2015.
+Shinohara was first named to the Junior U.S. National team in 2015.